The thermal baths

 Once a week, dinner is served in silence.
 Three courses, thirty minutes, no conversation.
 The point is not austerity.
 The point is to eat, for once, without performing.

 Rooms designed for deep sleep.
 Blackout, low-gain lighting, 18 °C, no screens anywhere.
-The single thing most guests tell us they didn't know they came for — and most often stay an extra night to repeat.
+The single thing most guests tell us they didn't know they came for.

 — Miguel & Hanna, Founders